yiannisha/django-ssg-base/README.md

-# tedxntua-ssg-base
+# django-ssg-base
-A base for TEDxNTUA static websites generated from a Django application.
+A framework for generating static websites generated from a Django application.